Human-assisted Robotic Policy Refinement via Action Preference Optimization: Introduction

+To bridge this gap, we propose \textbf{Action Preference Optimization (APO)}, a new paradigm moves beyond the limitations of both behavior cloning and reinforcement learning.
+By learning from action-level preferences captured during interactions, our approach fully \textit{exploits the valuable information in failure trajectories while maintaining the optimization stability} required for large-scale VLA models.

+Our method is founded on a human-robot collaboration framework designed to ensure reliable deployment while simultaneously generating data for policy refinement, as illustrated in Figure~\ref{fig:teaser}(a).
+When the robot encounters challenging situations, real-time human interventions not only guarantee successful task completion but also provide corrective trajectories.
+These trajectories are collected as preference pairs to refine the policy.
+Furthermore, to address the imbalanced distribution of action types in the collected data, we employ a balanced sampling method.
+This ensures a proportional representation of all interaction data for the subsequent VLA preference optimization

-However, there exist two challenges in adopting preference alignment optimization on autoregressive VLA models fine-tuning: (1) Irreversible interaction: While LLMs require paired preference data for optimization, the irreversible interaction process makes it difficult to gather meaningful paired positive-negative action samples under the same observation conditions.
-(2) Token probability mismatch: Autoregressive VLA models discretize continuous actions into tokens, causing a mismatch between token probabilities and true prediction loss, complicating preference alignment in robot action tokens prediction.
-To address these problems, we first employ Kahneman \& Tversky’s prospect theory~\cite{ethayarajh2024kto,tversky1992advances} to formulate a preference alignment objective function that learns from binary desirability signals derived from interaction.
-This objective relaxes the demands of preference pairs, making it particularly suitable for learning from irreversible robotic interaction trajectories.
-Furthermore, we propose an adaptive reweighting method that leverages decoded continuous actions to guide preference optimization in the discrete action token space.
+However, directly applying this preference data to fine-tune autoregressive VLA models presents two significant, interrelated challenges: (1) Irreversible interaction: While LLMs often require paired preference data, the irreversible nature of physical interaction makes it extremely difficult to gather perfect positive-negative action samples under identical conditions.
+(2) Token probability mismatch: Autoregressive VLA models discretize continuous actions into tokens, causing a fundamental mismatch between token probabilities and the true action loss, which complicates preference alignment.
+To address these pressing problems, we first employ Kahneman \& Tversky’s prospect theory~\cite{ethayarajh2024kto,tversky1992advances} to formulate a novel preference alignment objective that learns from binary desirability signals derived from interaction.
+This objective relaxes the stringent demands of preference pairs, making it suitable for learning from irreversible robotic interaction trajectories.
+Furthermore, we propose an adaptive reweighting method that leverages decoded continuous actions to effectively guide preference optimization in the discrete action token space.
 This approach addresses the challenge of action token probability mismatch via the dynamic modulation of sample-wise training weighting, thereby concentrating gradient optimization on failure-prone interaction actions.
-Through weight refinement, we apply preference alignment optimization to VLA models, enhancing performance and stability when learning from sub-optimal manipulation correction trajectories.
+Through this targeted weight refinement, we successfully apply preference alignment optimization to VLA models, enhancing performance when \textit{learning from sub-optimal manipulation correction trajectories}.